Keyfactor/kfutil/README.md

 `kfutil` is a go-lang CLI wrapper for Keyfactor Command API.
 It also includes other utility/helper functions around automating common Keyfactor Command operations.

-#### Integration status: Pilot - Ready for use in test environments.
-Not for use in production.
+#### Integration status: Production - Ready for use in production environments.

-## About the Keyfactor API Client

-This API client allows for programmatic management of Keyfactor resources.